kolyanray/Bayesian-Causal-Inference/README.md

 # Bayesian-Causal-Inference
-Code for "Debiased Bayesian inference for average treatment effects"
+Code for "Debiased Bayesian inference for average treatment effects" to appear in NeurIPS 2019.